← Back Published on

 Fix It:

-• Stay consistent across all your posts so readers know it’s you.
+• Stay consistent with your tone across all your posts.

 Fix It:

-Actually, more than half of web traffic comes from phones.
-If your blog’s a pain to read on mobile, readers will turn to another blog for help.
-Enough said.
+Over half of all web traffic comes from mobile users.
+If your blog is a pain to read on a phone, people will leave.

 Fix It:

-• Compress images and improve load times; aim for under 3 seconds.
+• Optimize images and improve page load times.

 Fix It: